 About the Selection Criteria

-Relevance and legitimacy of an initiative is evaluated by examining its research and reliance on existing professional literature and applied practice.
+Relevance and legitimacy of an initiative are evaluated by examining its research and reliance on existing professional literature and applied practice.
 Organizations with thorough evidence-based practice cite research and clearly state how its recommendations have been consulted and applied to develop their initiative in specific ways.
-Examples of demonstrated evidence-based practice: the initiative’s actions model theory and research, research led to the development of the initiative and its methodology is used to demonstrate significant improvement, the initiative’s impact is measured with the evaluation tools from research, and literacy researchers serve as consultants and external evaluators.
+Examples of demonstrated evidence-based practice: the initiative’s actions model theory and research; research led to the development of the initiative and its methodology is used to demonstrate significant improvement; the initiative’s impact is measured with the evaluation tools from research; and literacy researchers serve as consultants and external evaluators.